Skip to main content

 Calycanthus spp.
 Spicebush ** protect when small

-Carpenteria ‘Elizabeth’ Bush Anemone **
+Carpenteria ‘Elizabeth’ Bush Anemone * for mild or protected spots

 Caryopteris x clandonensis Bluebeard, Blue Mist Spirea *** great choice! reliable, long summer bloom, attracts pollinators

 Ceanothus spp.
-California Lilac, Blue Blossom ** cultivars with holly-like leaves are most reliable (like ‘Blue Jeans’ and ‘Emily Brown’), needs protection when young
+California Lilac, Blue Blossom ** cultivars with holly-like leaves are most reliable (like ‘Blue Jeans’ and ‘Emily Brown’), needs protection when young or will be eaten

 Cephalotaxus harringtonia Japanese Plum Yew ** pokey needle-like foliage, still testing

-Chaenomeles speciosa Flowering Quince ** thorny types only, early spring blooms
+Chaenomeles speciosa Flowering Quince * thorny types only, early spring blooms

 Choisya ternata Mexican Orange *** fragrant white blooms, evergreen